Changes the transmission mode used on a socket. This feature is used to define the message encoding during the transmission. SocketRead

 - True if the function was successful,

 - False otherwise (invalid socket name for example).
-To find out the error details, use ErrorInfo.
+If an error occurs, you can get more details on the error with ErrorInfo.

 Name of socket defined on the server.
 This name was defined: